ayushnag/sophy/notebooks/sophy_ayush.md

 # SOPHY Notes

+### Data Science Notebook Options
+#### Jupyter
+- Runs locally so no internet connection needed after download
+- Dataset has to be stored on local machine
+#### Google Colab
+- Ease of use to share and use
+- Backend performance of Google servers
+  - Particularly important for ML models which actually need extra power
+- Modules are pre-installed
+- Easy versioning with Google and GitHub integration
+#### Deepnote
+- Designed for collaboration.
+Multiple people can live edit a notebook
+- Many code "intelligence" features like auto install packages and autocomplete

+Current pick is to create Jupyter file and work in Intellij.
+Then if storage/performance becomes an issue, we can easily port the document into Google Colab.
+UW provides Google Drive storage which could be an option to store the database and then connect to Colab.
+If the database is stored on GitHub (regular Jupyter Notebook), file size may become an issue.

 ### Summer 2022 Goals
 - Add more datasets to SOPHY
   - Start with LTER and Phytobase.
 LTER is the most ideal format to test and Phytobase has by far the most microscopy data